 Who says that wearing your hat cocked is “unprofessional"?

 Baseball can’t have it both ways.
 The commissioner's office can’t express a desire to attract a younger audience and entice people of color to play and then support organizations who act as if expressing yourself as an individual and having explosive swag and a captivating, even controversial style of play, is something that has to be restricted.
 Or in Acuna’s case, mentioned and enforced before he hits the field.

-It sets a bad precedent and wreaks of racism and oppression and an insensitivity to the cultures of the people of color that comprise the sport.
+It sets a bad precedent and shows an insensitivity to the various cultures and people of color that comprise the sport.
 As cbssports.com writer Mike Axisa recalled, “No one seems to mind Tim Tebow wearing his hat to the side.”